Registration

 Students are expected to attend classes in which they are enrolled.
 Attendance may be a factor in grading for a course.
 When unavoidable absence occurs, it is the obligation of the student to notify the instructor and arrange for the make-up work deemed necessary by the instructor.
 Reference the course syllabus for absence management details.

 A member of the Washington National Guard or any other military reserve component who misses any form of participation/attendance in a class due to being ordered to service for 30 days or less, or requiring medical treatment for that service, is entitled to make up academic assignments without prejudice to the final course grade or evaluation.
 Documentation must be submitted prior to absence.
-Contact the Veterans Resource Center for information.
+Contact the Veterans Center of Excellence for more information.

 Change of Contact Information